Tight ends can be a game-changer in fantasy football. Well, about two or three of them anyway.

 10. Logan Thomas, Washington Football Team (Bye Week: 9)

 The converted quarterback emerged as a top-10 fantasy tight end last season, finishing strong with 38 receptions and 342 yards over his final five games.
 Curtis Samuel and rookie Dyami Brown could cut into his targets, but there should be more receptions to go around with Ryan Fitzpatrick at quarterback.

 Gesicki has improved every year and was a solid TE1 in 2020 with 703 yards and six touchdowns.
-Jaylen Waddle may cut into his targets, however, so he’ll likely fall outside the top 10 unless Tua Tagovailoa has a breakout season.
+Jaylen Waddle may lower Gesicki's target share, however, so he’ll likely fall outside the top 10 unless Tua Tagovailoa has a breakout season.

 The big guy’s still got it.
 After serving as a virtual blocking tight end for the first five weeks of 2020, Gronk scored a touchdown in seven of his last 11 games.
 He’s unpredictable and touchdown-dependent in the Bucs’ loaded offense, but if you’re looking for a TE2 with high upside, Gronk is your man.

 See above.
-If you’re drafting Henry or Smith, your ideal scenario is Mac Jones winning the starting QB job and making the two tight ends his top options as security blankets in the passing game.
+If you’re drafting Henry or Smith, your ideal scenario is Jones making the two tight ends his top options as security blankets in an offense that lacks a true No. 1 wide receiver.
 If one of these guys misses any time due to injury, you’ll want to have the other.